 What were some of the challenges to achieving this verification?

 “The first challenge comes from needing to comply with global standards to ensure our data is comparable.
-If I was a stakeholder who was really concerned about climate and debating between working with two different companies, I would want to be sure that they are computing emissions in the same way” says Pierot.
+If I was a stakeholder who was really concerned about climate and debating between working with two different companies, I would want to be sure that they are computing emissions in the same way,” says Pierot.

 For JHU, that meant a change to our process.
-Previously, the university’s emissions inventory only included owned buildings and spaces — not those which are leased or rented.
-However, to comply with international standards, we now needed to include all buildings occupied by the university, regardless of ownership status.
+Previously, the university’s emissions inventory only included owned buildings and spaces — not those that are leased or rented.
+However, to comply with international standards, we now needed to include all buildings occupied by the university regardless of ownership status.
 With buildings accounting for 97% of the JHU’s GHG emissions, this represents almost 2.8 million additional square feet of space and 17% of our emissions in the latest fiscal year inventory.

 The next challenge came from the complexity of the verification process itself.
-According to Pierot, “It’s a intensive back-and-forth process where the verifier checks everything from the quality of the raw data to the computation methods and emissions factors.”
+According to Pierot, “It’s an intensive back-and-forth process where the verifier checks everything from the quality of the raw data to the computation methods and emissions factors.”
 This is compounded by the decentralized nature of JHU where each campus and building have different people, processes, and formats for reporting data.
 Fortunately, the lessons learned this year will result in a more streamlined process in the future.

 What are the greater implications of this achievement, and what does it mean for the university going forward?